Nickeniklas/car_recommender/README.md

 ## 3 step hybrid

 Filter → Content-Based → Collaborative

 ### 1) Filter by Used / New, Dealer / Private

 Apply a strict filter on Used/New and Dealer/Private.

-### 2) Content-based scoring
+### 2) Content-based recommendations

-Numeric: Price, Mileage, Age = current_year − Year, MPG = (MinMPG+MaxMPG)/2.

-Ratings as features: ComfortRating, PerformanceRating, ReliabilityRating, etc.

-Categorical: Make, Model, Transmission, FuelType, Drivetrain, colours.

-Scale numeric features (StandardScaler or MinMax).
+Features we extract for content based recommendations:

+**Year, Drivetrain, Fueltype, Transmission, ExteriorColor**

-**Similarity / ranking:** Use cosine similarity
+**Similarity / ranking:** Cosine similarity

-### 3) Combine with ratings (collaborative)
+### 3) Collaborative-filtering (CF)

-Build an item quality score.

-Normalize to [0,1].

-Combine scores.

-final_score = α * content_score + (1−α) * rating_score.
+In this project, CF is implemented using Non-negative Matrix Factorization (NMF):
+1. We build a user–item matrix where rows are users, columns are cars, and values are ratings.

+2. NMF decomposes this matrix into latent features representing user preferences and item characteristics.

+3. We predict ratings for unseen cars by combining user and item latent features.

+This allows the system to recommend cars a user is likely to like based on patterns from similar users.

+### Hybrid Recommendation
+The hybrid recommender combines:

+Content-based filtering (recommends similar cars based on features like make, model, drivetrain, and price)

+Collaborative filtering (recommends cars based on user behavior)

+The final recommendation list merges content-based and CF recommendations while removing duplicates.

+This approach uses both car attributes and user preferences, making recommendations more accurate and personalized.

 ## Evaluation & tuning